 ON THIS PAGE: You will learn more about coping with the emotional aspects of being diagnosed with lung cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Because lung cancer is associated with smoking, patients may feel that they will not receive as much support or help from people around them because they believe that others will think that their behavior caused the disease.
 The truth is that most smokers do not develop lung cancer, and not all patients with lung cancer smoke.
 Lung cancer is a disease that can affect anyone.
 In fact, most people who get lung cancer today have either stopped smoking years earlier or never smoked.